Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 00.22.29 UTC
+- WIB: Minggu, 22 Desember 2024 01.30.00 UTC
-- WITA: Minggu, 22 Desember 2024 01.22.29 UTC
+- WITA: Minggu, 22 Desember 2024 02.30.00 UTC
-- WIT: Minggu, 22 Desember 2024 02.22.29 UTC
+- WIT: Minggu, 22 Desember 2024 03.30.00 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational